Knowing Your Customer: How to Improve Retail Customer Service

 But the only way you will get there is to go beyond saying you know your customer to actually knowing.

-That takes time to think, find new technology partners, and train yourself to be forward-looking forward rather than worrying about what might happen.
+That takes time to think, find new technology partners, and train yourself to be forward-looking rather than worrying about what might happen.

 When Albertsons CEO Jim Donald was asked at ShopTalk how he sleeps with what Walmart, Amazon and the rest are doing, he replied, with the best response during the conference, “Like a baby.
 I wake up every two hours and cry like a baby.”